Age of consent in Oceania: Northern Territory

 It is an offence in the Northern Territory to have sexual intercourse with a person under the age of 16, or attempt such an offence.
 It is also an offence to have sexual intercourse with a person under the age of 18 if that person is under the care of the offender (guardian, teacher etc.).

 Queensland

 The age of consent in Queensland is 16 and there is no close-in-age exception.
-It is illegal to have carnal knowledge of a person under the age of 16.
-"Carnal knowledge" includes all types of sexual activity.
+It is illegal to have carnal knowledge of a person under the age of 16, including all types of sexual activity.
 Legislation in September 2016 lowered and equalised the age of consent for anal sex to 16.
+The age may be raised to 18 an adult is a carer or supervisor to a child who is 16 or 17.

 South Australia

 It is an offence in South Australia to engage in any activity which involves fellatio, cunnilingus or placing any part of the body within the labia majora, vagina or anus of a person under the age of 17 unless they are lawful spouses.
 The Australian Marriage Act can permit someone who is 18 or over to marry a 16-year-old.
 But, it is a defence if the person is 16 at the time of the offence and either the offender is under 17 years of age or believe on reasonable grounds that the other person is 17 or older.
 It is also an offence to have sexual intercourse with a person under the age of 18 if that person is under the care of the offender (guardian, teacher etc.).